evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 actually not hypermedia.
-If you're looking for a body of work that _does_ try to stick very close to the original definition of REST, take a look at [Collection+JSON][8], which is highly correct and highly impracticle.
+If you're looking for a body of work that _does_ try to stick very close to the original definition of REST, take a look at [Collection+JSON][8], which is highly correct and highly impractical.

 [1]: https://www.flickr.com/